Add RTI's official public key

 Get a free evaluation license file at https://www.rti.com/free-trial .

-After filling out a brief form, you will receive an email with the license file, rti_license.dat.
+After filling out a brief form, you will receive an email with the license file rti_license.dat.

 (You don’t need to download any additional installer.)

-4. Run a Hello World#
+4. Run a Hello World program#

-We will generate and run a simple Connext application to verify the installation.
+Generate and run a simple Connext application to verify the installation.

 First, run the following command to configure your environment: